Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S1 Foundry Simple Storage/Lesson1.md

 >> - It leverages Rust for compilation, offering significantly faster build times compared to frameworks like Hardhat or Brownie.
 >> - It's entirely Solidity-based, eliminating the need to learn other programming languages
 >> - Its documentation is comprehensive.

+## Our favorite code editor: Visual Studio Code
+- Throughout this course, we will use `Visual Studio Code` to *write, test, deploy and interact with our smart contracts*.
+Visual Studio Code is a lightweight, powerful source code editor available on Windows, macOS and Linux.
+It has a comprehensive ecosystem of extensions that makes it one of the best choices when it comes to smart contract development.